hoalexander44/MomentumTeamWebsite/Blogs/KendalMitchellBlog.md

 * Setup editor windows and a simple GUI for our designers
 * Cleaned up old and redundant code

+I spent about 6-7 hours of development work this week.

 Positive:
 I was able to integrate a lot of the pre-existing logic I wrote for generating levels into a custom level editor for our team to use later on.
 This is great since it'll allow us to avoid the grunt work of preplanning tile locations with coordinates and testing success through running our game.
 Negative: